Fleet Management

 Evolution Of The Post-Trip Inspection Checklist

 It’s only been in the past decade or so that the post-trip inspection checklist has evolved into the modern age of computers and mobile devices.
-Before that, the inspection often required a clipboard, the form in question, and a pen or pencil.
+Before that, the inspection often required a clipboard, the form, and a pen or pencil.

 Now, modern post-trip inspection checklists come in digital format, and drivers can access and fill out the form on a smartphone, tablet, laptop, or other mobile device.